core-wg/oscore/draft-ietf-core-object-security.md

 Options in this class are used to support forward proxy operations.
 Class A options SHALL only have outer values and SHALL NOT be encrypted.
 In order for the destination endpoint to verify the Uri, class A options SHALL be integrity protected.

-Uri-Host, Uri-Port, and Proxy-Scheme are class A options.
-When these options are present, Proxy-Uri is not used {{RFC7252}}.
-Proxy-Uri is processed like class A options after a pre-processing step (see {{proxy-uri}}.
+Uri-Host, Uri-Port, Proxy-Scheme and Proxy-Uri are class A options.
+When Uri-Host, Uri-Port, Proxy-Scheme options are present, Proxy-Uri is not used {{RFC7252}}.
+Proxy-Uri is processed like the other class A options after a pre-processing step (see {{proxy-uri}}.

 Except for Proxi-Uri, the sending endpoint SHALL copy the class A option from the unprotected CoAP message to the protected CoAP message.
 The class A options are inserted in the AAD of the COSE object (see unencrypted-Uri {{AAD}}).

 #### Proxy-Uri #### {#proxy-uri}

-Proxy-uri is split by OSCOAP into class A options and privacy sensitive class E options, which are processed accordingly.
+Proxy-Uri, when present, is split by OSCOAP into class A options and privacy sensitive class E options, which are processed accordingly.
 When Proxy-Uri is used in the unprotected CoAP message, Uri-* are not present {{RFC7252}}.

 The sending endpoint SHALL first decompose the Proxy-Uri value of the unprotected CoAP message into the unencrypted-Uri ({{AAD}}) and Uri-Path/Query options according to section 6.4 of {{RFC7252}}.

 Uri-Path and Uri-Query are class E options and SHALL be protected and processed as if obtained from the unprotected CoAP message, see {{class-e}}.

 The value of the Proxy-Uri option of the protected CoAP message SHALL be replaced with unencrypted-Uri and SHALL be protected and processed as a class A option, see {{class-a}}.

 # The COSE Object # {#sec-obj-cose}